harkano/maddie/README.md

 # Change the character sheet!
 - `!create beacon Beacon-man Maddie mundane` will create a new character, _Beacon-man_, that is played by _Maddie_, that is a _beacon_ and has the initial labels plus one in _mundane_ (All 20 core game and expansion playbooks are supported).
 - `!editlabels mundane freak` will shift mundane up and freak(if _mundane_ isn't in +3 and _freak_ in -2 and neither of them is blocked) for the character of the player that sent the message.
 - `!lock mundane` will lock mundane if it wasn't already.
 - `!potential` will add a potential to you pool.
 If you reach 5 of them m.a.d.d.i.e. will tell you how many unresolved advances you have.
 - `!markcondition angry` will mark _angry_ if it wasn't alread.
 - `!clearcondition` will clear _angry_ if it was marked.

+- `el` `mc` and `cc` are shortcuts which will edit labels, mark conditions and clear conditions slightly faster

 # Configure settings for the chat!
 - `!create_settings en` will create a configuration file in english.
 The other language supported is spanish (es).
 The is required for any of the below, or for team to work